 You don't want an extravagant menu, and you certainly don't want to serve New York strip steaks with mushroom gravy if you have more than four people to cook for.
 You also don't want to serve marinated chicken breasts or skewers for that many people.
 What you need to not screw things up is simplicity -- burgers, dogs or brats, and maybe some veggie burgers.
 Could you grill veggies?
 Yes, but I wouldn't recommend that, because if you try to grill asparagus for 25-30 people, you'll need about 15 bunches of them.
 You'll also lose about 2-3 bunches' worth in the grates, and everyone's pee will smell to the point that you'll never get rid of that stench in your bathroom.
 Instead, I recommend making homemade coleslaw.
+You can minimize time slicing veggies up by using any number of as seen on tv kitchen gadgets from New Easy.
 Make a large enough batch, maybe multiply everything by four and make sure you have a bowl that is giant enough but that will fit on the bottom of your fridge.
 Make the slaw the morning of your party and then don't worry about it.
 Oh, and when you put it out, make sure it's in the shade…you know, to cut down on the chance of poisoning your guests.

 It can't hurt to put out a tray of veggie sticks, and a variety of snacks such as potato and/or tortilla chips, pretzels and nuts.
 It's even better if you have the time and energy to make a few batches of Crispix snack mix.
 Make it the night before, assuming you have the willpower not to snack on most of it while watching “SportsCenter.”